Mother's Day: Egypt

 Mother's Day in Egypt is celebrated on 21 March, the first day of spring in the northern hemisphere.
 It was introduced in Egypt by journalist Mustafa Amin in his book Smiling America (1943).
 The idea was overlooked at the time.
 Later Amin heard the story of a widowed mother who devoted her whole life to raising her son until he became a doctor.
 The son then married and left without showing any gratitude to his mother.
 Hearing this, Amin became motivated to promote "Mother's Day".
 The idea was first ridiculed by president Gamal Abdel Nasser but he eventually accepted it and Mother's Day was first celebrated on 21 March 1956.
 The practice has since been copied by other Arab countries.

-When Mustafa Amin was arrested and imprisoned, there were attempts to change the name of the holiday from "Mother's Day" to "Family Day" as the government wished to prevent the occasion from reminding people of its founder.
-These attempts were unsuccessful and celebrations continued to be held on that day; classic songs celebrating mothers remain famous to this day.
+When Mustafa Amin was arrested and imprisoned, the government changed the name of the holiday from "Mother's Day" to "Family Day", but they reverted the name after Egyptian mothers wrote to complain.
+Celebrations continued to be held on the same date and classic songs celebrating mothers remain famous to this day.

 Ethiopia

 Mother's Day is celebrated for three days in Ethiopia, after the end of the rainy season.
 It comes in mid-fall where people enjoy a three-day feast called "Antrosht".

 For the feast, ingredients will be brought by the children for a traditional hash recipe.
 The ingredients are divided along genders, with girls bringing spices, vegetables, cheese and butter, while the boys bring a lamb or bull.
-The mother hands out to the family the hash.
+The mother hands out the hash to the family.

 A celebration takes place after the meal.
 The mothers and daughters anoint themselves using butter on their faces and chests.
 While honoring their family and heroes, men sing songs.